Markahofmeister/BattleshipGame/README.md

 The pictures to indicate a hit, miss, sunken ship, or victory are ignored on Git; any appropriate images can be used.

 This is written entirely in MATLAB.
+More information can be found on [my website.](https://www.markhofmeister.com/matlab-battleship-game)